FormidableLabs/denim/README.md

 ```

 As a side note for your git usage, this now means that `templates/.gitignore`
-doesn't control the templates anymore and your archetype's root `.gitignore`
+doesn't control the templates anymore and your module's root `.gitignore`
 must appropriately ignore files in `templates/` for git commits.